nonwiz/logtree/README.md

 - Able to create/delete Category (Topic)
 - See the ongoing tracking, recent notes, recent links

+# To do:
+- Make a To do - sharable one.

 ## Log
 - 02-03-2022: update the dashboard